Scarface (1983 film): Accolades

 Notably, Scarface is the only remake to appear in the same AFI 10 Top 10 list as the original film.
 It is No. 10 while the 1932 original is No. 6.

 Legacy

 Film industry

-Pacino was already an established successful actor, but Scarface helped launch Pfeiffer's and Mastrantonio's careers, both of whom were relatively unknown beforehand and went on to individual successes.
-Entertainment Weekly ranked the film #8 on their list of "The Top 50 Cult Films", and Empire Magazine placed it among the top 500 films of all time, at #284.
+Pacino was already an established successful actor, but Scarface helped launch Pfeiffer's and Mastrantonio's careers; both were relatively unknown before, but went on to individual successes.
+Entertainment Weekly ranked the film #8 on their list of "The Top 50 Cult Films", and Empire magazine placed it among the top 500 films of all time, at #284.
 In 2009, Total Film listed it at number 9 on their list of the 30 Greatest Gangster movies.
-Scarface was among the earliest films in which the expletive "fuck" is used persistently, 226 times in total.
-The company set up by former Iraqi president Saddam Hussein to launder money was named Montana Management after Tony Montana's money laundering operation in the film.
+Scarface was among the earliest films in which the expletive "fuck" is used persistently; 226 times total.
+The company set up by former Iraqi president Saddam Hussein to launder money was named Montana Management after Tony Montana's money-laundering operation in the film.

+Relatability to mobsters

+During a 2012 police raid of Italian Mafia gangster Carlo Padovani's Naples home, a life-sized porcelain bust of Tony Montana was found.
+Leading figures in the Italian Mafia were said to admire the Scarface movie and Tony Montana, further confirming that the film depicts the life of real drug lords.
+Another Naples drug lord, Walter Schiavone, instructed to have an exact replica of Tony Montana's Miami mansion built in Naples, Italy.